ebceran/Fraud-Detection-XGBoost-/README.md

 ## Model Evaluation

-Rather than optimising accuracy alone, the evaluation focuses on recall–precision trade-offs relevant to fraud risk.
+Rather than optimising accuracy alone, the evaluation focuses on recall–precision trade-offs relevant to real-world fraud risk.

 I evaluated the model using: